andreaskuster/black-parrot-branch-predictor/README.md

 - [BlackParrot Integration](https://github.com/andreaskuster/black-parrot/blob/uw_ee477_pparrot_wi20_branch_predictor_02_always_taken/bp_fe/src/v/bp_fe_bp.v#L33)

 ### Dynamic Branch Predictors
-Dynamic branch predictors not only rely no the branch type, but also incorporate information about branch outcome at runtime.
+Dynamic branch predictors not only rely on the branch type, but also incorporate information about branch outcome at runtime.

 Furthermore, the branch predictors we will see in this section can be generalised to consist of a branch history table (saturating counters representing the likelyhood of taking/not taking the branch, with an update mechanism) and a hash